-Adoption of the frequency-optimization strategy improved the effectiveness of the training with nearly every individual, significantly increased the success rate, and extended the reach to include a wider range of clinical syndromes (e.g., Dystonia, tremor, Parkinson's, autism, cerebral palsy, and what is now referred to as Developmental Trauma).
+The third critical innovation was the discovery that the reward frequency needed to be individualized for each trainee (1998-2000).
+This improved the effectiveness of the training with every individual, significantly increased the success rate, and extended the reach to include a wider range of clinical syndromes (e.g., Dystonia, tremor, Parkinson's, autism, cerebral palsy, and what is now referred to as Developmental Trauma).